Japanese destroyer Yūdachi (1936): Operational history

+Sinking of USS Gregory and USS Little

+In the night of September 4–5, Yūdachi along with the destroyers Hatsuyuki and Murakumo had completed a transport mission running troops and supplies to Guadalcanal, and were preparing a bombardment on Henderson Field, a former Japanese air base which was captured by US forces and being use against Japanese shipping to great effect.
+They were underway when they encountered the elderly destroyers USS Gregory and USS Little on patrol duty.
+An American aircraft attempted to silhouette the Japanese ships but dropped five flares too close to the US destroyers, lighting up both ships and resulting in Yūdachi and the other destroyers opening fire.

+Gregory attempted to fire on the Japanese destroyers, but within just three minutes was blasted by 12.7 cm (5 in) gunfire from the three ships and shot into a floating wreck.
+Little managed to survive longer, but Yūdachi, Hatsuyuki, and Murakumo quickly switched fire and shelled Little as well, setting her aflame.
+Both ships began to sink as the Japanese destroyers opened fire at the escaping crew, killing several American sailors.
+Throughout the engagement, Yūdachi claimed primary credit for both Gregory and Little's sinking.

+Yūdachi continued making missions to Guadalcanal through November, participating briefly in the Battle of the Santa Cruz Islands on 26 October under Admiral Takeo Kurita.

+Naval battle of Guadalcanal

 On the night of 12–13 November 1942, in the First Naval Battle of Guadalcanal, Yūdachi escorted the Bombardment Force of Rear Admiral Abe Hiroaki.
 The lead ship in the formation at beginning of battle, Yūdachi had to swerve to avoid U.S. ships, then torpedoed the cruiser USS Portland.
 Yūdachi then mistook the destroyer USS Sterett for a friendly ship and flashed its recognition signals.
 Sterett fired back, hitting Yūdachi's #1 boiler room, leaving the ship dead in the water.
 After Yūdachi was disabled, 207 survivors were removed by Samidare, which then failed to scuttle her with three torpedoes.
 The abandoned hulk was later sunk by gunfire of Portland, southeast of Savo Island at position (09°14′S 159°52′E).
-According to James Hornfischer, Yūdachi was showing a white flag before Portland fired, but this was deliberately ignored by the American captain, who directed his gunnery officer to "sink the S.O.B.".
+According to James Hornfischer, Yūdachi was showing a white flag before Portland fired (the apparent "white flag" was a makeshift sail used in an attempt to get back underway during the battle), but this was deliberately ignored by Captain Laurance T. DuBose, who directed his gunnery officer to "sink the S.O.B.".

+2025 Ocean Exploration Trusts Expedition

+Located in the Solomon Islands, Iron Bottom Sound was the site of five major naval battles during the early years of the Pacific campaign during World War II.
+Over 100 naval vessels were lost during battles here, but only 30 have been located, and at least 21 remain to be found in the deep waters of Iron Bottom Sound.

+On July 9, 2025, E/V Nautilus definitively rediscovered Yudachi.
+Yudachi was found in a mangled state and more deteriorated than its '93 discovery by Dr Ballard.